-Stay alert and know how to spot potential danger.
+Stay alert and know how to spot potential scams and fraud.

-Stay alert and know how to spot potential danger.
+Stay alert and know how to spot potential scams and fraud.

 The information provided here is for informational purposes only.
 These scams have not happened at any Ventura County Credit Union ATM machine and are not a warning to our members.
 These are merely trends that have happened elsewhere in the United States for which you should be aware.
 Please contact us with any questions you may have.

 A team of organized criminals is installing equipment on legitimate bank ATMs in at least two regions to steal both the ATM card number and the PIN.
 The team sits nearby in a car receiving the information transmitted wirelessly from equipment they install on the front of the ATM.
 If you see an attachment like this, do not use the ATM and report it immediately to the police.

 The equipment used to capture your ATM card number and PIN is cleverly disguised to look like normal ATM equipment.
 A "skimmer" is mounted to the front of the normal ATM card slot that reads the ATM card number and transmits it to the criminals.
 At the same time, a wireless camera is disguised to look like a leaflet holder and is mounted in a position to view ATM PIN entries.
 The thieves copy the cards and use the PIN numbers to withdraw thousands of dollars from many accounts in a very short time directly from the ATM.